nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

     ![]({{file name='edit-metadata-web-ui.png'}} ?w=250,border=true)
 2. Edit the metadata that you want.
 3. Once it is done, click on **SAVE**

+## Comparing Metadata

+### Between Documents

+1. From a workspace or a folder, select documents where you want to compare their metadata.
+1.

+### Between Versions

 ## Exporting Content
 Users can export documents on their computer.
 It is possible to export: